 That is to say nothing of labor costs, which would also be higher with a new gate versus an existing gate with added capacity.
 Simply put, expanding the existing parks is the conservative, cost-effective, and low-risk approach.

 Let’s say you still disagree with our assessment for some reason, and think Walt Disney World leadership views a fifth gate as a “good idea” that’s on the horizon.
 Timing-wise, when do you see Walt Disney World building another theme park?
-I’d argue that there was no better time than right now.

 As for a 5th park at Walt Disney World sometime beyond that in the long-term, anything is possible.
 I know that I made the “not in our lifetimes” prediction at the beginning of the post, but that was more for the sake of a bombastic prediction.
 I personally don’t think that I will ever see a fifth gate, but I’ve been wrong plenty of times before.